hal-uw/gpu_variability_sc22_artifact/sec5c_pagerank/README.md

 ### Application Overview and Directory Structure
 We ran PageRank SPMV on input graph _rajat30_ (https://sparse.tamu.edu/Rajat/rajat30), an undirected graph for a circuit simulation problem.
 We ran it as a single-GPU application using NVIDIA V100 GPUs and allowed the application to run to completion.
 Because we only use one node, we do not need to use any `mpi` commands.

-For compiling and launching PageRank, please see sections _Pre-requisites_, _Build container image_ and _Run the application_
+For compiling and launching PageRank, please see sections [Pre-Requisites](#pre-requisites), [Build Container Image](#build-container-image), and [Run the Application](#run-the-application).
 Below is a breakdown of this directory:

 ```
-├── sec5c_pagerank
-│   ├── src: a directory containing Makefile and .cu files for compiling the PageRank binary
+├── src: a directory containing Makefile and .cu files for compiling the PageRank binary
+├── data_dirs: directory containing input graphs
-│   ├── Dockerfile: docker to compile binary and related packages and create a container that can run PageRank directly
+├── Dockerfile: docker to compile binary and related packages and create a container that can run PageRank directly
-│   ├── build-pagerank.sh: Shell script used by the Dockerfile (can be used to run without docker)
+├── build-pagerank.sh: script used by the Dockerfile to build pagerank (can be used to run without docker)
-|   ├── run-pagerank.sh: Shell script used by the Dockerfile (can be used to run without docker)
+├── run-pagerank.sh: script used by the Dockerfile to run pagerank (can be used to run without docker)
-│   ├── README.md: contains PageRank specific instructions on running the application and adjusting input configurations
+├── README.md: contains PageRank specific instructions on running the application and adjusting input configurations
-│   ├── run-resnet.sh: runs ResNet-50 on NVIDIA GPUs (UPDATE BEFORE RUNNING)
 ```

 ### Adjusting Input Configurations